merdok/homebridge-webos-tv/README.md

      - *pictureMode* - [required] one of the picture modes specified below,
      - *name* - [optional]  the picture mode button name
    - Not all picture modes might be available for all TVs.
+ - `systemSettingsButtons` [optional] [advanced] Whether the system settings buttons service is enabled.
+This allows to change any system settings on the TV. **Default: "" (disabled)**
+   - Due to the complexity, not available in the homebridge ui configuration.
+For possible configuration values see below.
+   - Set an array of objects as the value.
+An object can have the following properties:
+     - *category* - [required] category e.g *picture*,
+     - *settings* - [required] settings which should be applied,
+     - *name* - [optional]  the system settings button name
+   - Not all picture modes might be available for all TVs.

 #### Remote control values
 - *1*, *2*, *3*, *4*, *5*, *6*, *7*, *8*, *9*, *0*, *LIST*, *AD*, *DASH*,